Anna McMorrin

-Anna Rhiannon McMorrin (born 24 September 1971) is a Welsh politician serving as the Member of Parliament (MP) for Cardiff North since 2017.
-A member of Welsh Labour, she has served as Parliamentary Under-Secretary of State for Wales since 2025.
+Anna Rhiannon McMorrin (born 23 September 1971) is a Welsh politician serving as the Member of Parliament (MP) for Cardiff North since 2017.
+A member of Welsh Labour, she serves as Parliamentary Under-Secretary of State for Wales since 2025.

 She was previously Shadow Minister for Latin America and the Caribbean from 2023 to 2024, Shadow Minister for Victims and Youth Justice from 2021 to 2023 and Shadow Minister for International Development from 2020 to 2021.

 Early life

 McMorrin grew up in Glasbury near Brecon.
 Her father, Ian McMorrin, worked for the British Antarctic Survey and is the eponym of the McMorrin Glacier.
 Having joined the Labour Party as a student, McMorrin graduated from the University of Southampton in 1994 with a BA in French and Politics.
 In 1997, she graduated from Cardiff University, with a post-graduate diploma in journalism.

 Career

 After graduating, McMorrin worked in public relations and communications.
 After working as a part-time communications officer for the Labour Party between 1996 and 1997, she worked for public affairs consultancy for Hill and Knowlton.
 In 2006, McMorrin became Campaigns and Communications Director for Friends of the Earth Cymru.

 In 2008, she joined the Welsh Government as an appointed Specialist Advisor, working with Ministers including Jane Hutt AM, John Griffiths AM and Alun Davies AM.
 In February 2016 she unsuccessfully sought the Labour nomination for Merthyr Tydfil and Rhymney Assembly constituency, losing out to Dawn Bowden.

 McMorrin left the Welsh Government to become Director of Llais Ltd, and joining Invicta Public Affairs in October 2016.